turbo-gecko/TEC/Software/Utils/rtc-test.md

 ### Test 3 - 24 hour mode test
 Checks the update and output of the formatTime call #16 to check that there is no AM/PM text and correctly displays the time by setting the time of the RTC to various edge case times.

-### Test 99 - 12 hour mode test with hack!
-Checks the update and output of the formatTime call #16 to check that the AM/PM is correctly displayed by setting the time of the RTC to various edge case times.